frolovdev/easymoney/README.md

 # Important Note ⚠️

-We currently hard work on prerelease and last refactorings, now we do not adhere to the semantic release, cause API (types) of packages might be changed.
+We currently working hard on pre-release and last refactorings, but we are not now adhering to the semantic release, because the API (types) of packages might be changed.

-With release we are going to commit our public API (publish 1.0.0) and support back-compatibility and semantic versioning.
-Please do not blame us for this decision; this allows us to move more iteratively 🚀.
+With the release we are going to commit our public API (publish 1.0.0) and support backward-compatibility and semantic versioning.
+Please do not blame us for this decision; this allows us to move more iteratively. 🚀

-High-level roadmap described on [a separate page](https://github.com/frolovdev/easymoney/projects/2).
+The high-level roadmap is described on [a separate page](https://github.com/frolovdev/easymoney/projects/2).

 ## Quick start

-For main functionality you need just 2 packages (if you are not working with bigint)

 ```sh
 npm i @easymoney/money